Because CBD has no proven adverse side effects and is not habit-forming, it shows potential as a promising alternative treatment for addiction.

 That is why looking at CBD (short for cannabidiol) as a potential ally in alleviating the opioid epidemic is relevant on both national and local levels.
 Decades-long research has shown that CBD has many health and wellness benefits, some of which make it a great candidate for fighting the opioid epidemic.
 Those include:

-- Pain relief potential, so it could replace opioids in that capacity.
+- CBD has pain relief potential, so it could replace opioids in that capacity.

-- CBD is non-addictive, unlike opiates.
-Therefore it’s a more appealing treatment option than highly addictive opiates.
+- CBD is non-addictive, making it a more appealing pain-relieving option than highly addictive opiates.

 - CBD is non-toxic.